On the origin of the Boltzmann distribution: Introduction

-This may be a priori surprising since it is not clear how fixing $\Phi[(x+1)/2]$ would constrain $\Phi[q]$ for any $q$ that is not a power of $(x+1)/2$.
+This corollary may be a priori surprising since it is not clear how the multiplicative and support-preserving properties of $\Phi$ imply that fixing $\Phi[(x+1)/2]$ constrains $\Phi[q]$ for any $q$ that is not a power of $(x+1)/2$.
 Indeed, one could have imagined that any choice of $\Phi[(x+1)/2]$ and, say, $\Phi[(x^2+x^{17})/2]$ that is support-preserving could be extended to a support-preserving and multiplicative $\Phi$.
 Nevertheless, this is generally impossible, as a consequence of Theorem~\ref{thm:main-poly}.
-The underlying reason is that $\cP(\N)$ is not a unique factorization domain.
+The underlying reason is that $\cP$ is not a unique factorization domain.

-Say that $p \in \cP(\N)$ is irreducible if it cannot be written as a product $p=q_1\cdot q_2$, for $q_1, q_2 \in \cP(\N)$ such that $q_1,q_2 \neq 1$.
-It is easy to see that every $p \in \cP(\N)$ can be written as a product of irreducibles.
+Say that $p \in \cP$ is irreducible if it cannot be written as a product $p=q_1\cdot q_2$, for $q_1, q_2 \in \cP$ such that $q_1,q_2 \neq 1$.
+It is easy to see that every $p \in \cP$ can be written as a product of irreducibles.
 But importantly, this decomposition is not always unique.
 Hence, if $p = q_1 \cdot q_2 = r_1 \cdot r_2$, then $\Phi[q_1] \cdot \Phi[q_2] = \Phi[r_1] \cdot \Phi[r_2]$, providing additional constraints on $\Phi$.
 As it turns out, there are sufficiently many such constraints for $\Phi[(x+1)/2]$ to fix $\Phi$.